Academic Initiatives

 Impact Experience

 Since 2002, Western students have been a part of Community Engaged Learning projects that impact communities in Canada and abroad.
-Impact Experience (formerly known as Alternative Spring Break) offers all students at Western and Brescia, Huron and King's, access to unique co-curricular opportunities to support community projects around the world.
+Impact Experience (formerly known as Alternative Spring Break) offers all students at Western, Huron and King's, access to unique co-curricular opportunities to support community projects around the world.
 Learn more

 Western Heads East Western Heads East